xuanngo2001/cust-live-deb/scripts/repository/inst-min-con-xtra-cld-dev-virtualbox-guest-additions/note.md

 ===================

-virtualbox guest addition is installed correctly even with error:
+Virtualbox guest addition might be installed correctly even it is showing error:

     Loading new virtualbox-guest-5.1.8 DKMS files...
     It is likely that 4.6.0-0.bpo.1-amd64 belongs to a chroot's host